 Aurangzeb also alludes to secret rooms and royal rooms in the Taj mahal.
 The other important piece of evidence arises from some chance digging conducted in the garden in front of the marble edifice early in the year 1973 A. D. It so happened that the fountains developed some defect.
 It was therefore thought advisable to inspect the main pipe that lay imbedded underneath.
 When the ground was dug to that level some hollows were noticed going down to another five feet.
 Therefore the ground was dug to that depth.
 And to the utter surprise of all there lay at that depth another set of fountains hitherto unknown.
 What appeared more significant was that those fountains are aligned to the Taj Mahal, decisively indicating that the present building existed even before Shahjahan.

-Major Revelation in Recent Times That Taj Mahal is Hindu Building
+Major Revelation, Taj Mahal is Hindu Building

 Those hidden fountains could have been installed neither by Shahjahan nor his successors, the British.
 Therefore they were of the pre-Shajahan era.